flareact/flareact/README.md

 - File-based routing
 - Dynamic page paths
-- Data fetching for page props using `getStaticProps`
+- Data fetching for page props using `getEdgeProps`
 - Universal application rendering (server and client)

 However, it's brand new!
 So it's also a bunch of these things: